RiteshS18/AICC-ML/README.md

 # AI Coding Club Website

-This is the official website for the AI Coding Club, built with React, Vite, and Tailwind CSS.
+This is the official website for the AI Coding Club, built with React + Vite, and Tailwind CSS.
 The site showcases club events, members, and activities, and provides information for prospective and current members.

 ## Features
 - Responsive design for desktop and mobile